ShaunCurtis/Blazr.Weather/readme.md

 1. Message Bus - A simple message bus implementation [Blazr.Gallium] provides event notification.
 1. Immutability - Everything is immutable by default.
 Entities and data objects are normally records.
 Everything that can be is a `readonly record struct`.
 1. A simple implementation of the `Flux` pattern [Blazr.FluxGate] is used to manage object mutation where appropriate.

+The Server version works, but the  WebAssembly/API Version is **Under Construction**.